Think about this, why do you want to be charming in the first place?

 To be charming, magical and endearing, you have to be able to make people feel like you are like them; that you’re a friend.

-4) See the good in things
+Key Number 4 – See the good in things

 What can I do right NOW that will make me feel free and lighten up?
 What would I need to think, believe, feel or do right NOW, to begin seeing the good side of this situation?

 Feeling depressed can be overwhelming, and sometimes you’d rather jump off a tall building than continue on, but there’s always something good in everything.

 Whenever you meet, engage with, or see someone, maintain eye contact.
 Listen and be attentive.
 Avoid “fidgeting”.

 Have you ever been saying something to someone, and they look like they are off in space, and you feel like a bit of a donkey for speaking whilst no-one is listening?

 And though they’re able to say back to you exactly what you just said, you KNOW they weren’t really listening; it was just that they managed to somehow yank your words out of their memory and regurgitate them to you?

 By the way, people are able to do this due to a thing known as the phonological loop, a part of the brain that takes whatever is coming into your ears, and it plays it over and over again for a few seconds in your head after you hear it.

 But don’t do this!
 A lack of presence negates charm.
 Again; maintain eye contact, listen and be attentive.